z0x010/treasurebox/README.md

   3. make

-If you run into errors you can try following the Mac OSX instructions below, which use Vagrant.
+If you run into errors you can try following the OSX instructions below, which use Vagrant for a standardized build environment.

 #### Mac OSX
 If running OSX you can use [http:// ](Vagrant) to setup a Virtual Machine.